EtherDream/ghost6502/README.md

 [http://etherdream.github.io/ghost6502/perf.html](http://etherdream.github.io/ghost6502/perf.html)

 It can reach 1.7 MIPS on my MBP M1 CPU.
-Due to the underlying operations of each instruction are different, there may be some variations in actual use.
+Due to the differing underlying operations of each instruction, there may be some variations in actual use.

-Although the performance is poor, it is still several times faster than the original 6502 from decades ago, which ran at 1-3MHz and only had a few hundred kIPS.
+Although the performance is significantly worse than normal JavaScript, it is still several times faster than the original 6502 from decades ago, which ran at 1-3 MHz and only achieved a few hundred kIPS.

 ## Unsupported features